 As we develop our technology, investment and public support is paramount to achieving mass scale and success.
 Sustainable energy and materials touch everyone’s lives, however we are focused on enabling businesses to improve their sustainability for their customers.

 It all started on the playground - well, not quite.
-The founders of Khepra met at Cupertino Middle School.
-Both raised by serial entrepreneurs, Julie and Madeleine were taught to see technology as a vehicle for solving world problems.
+Raised by a serial entrepreneur, Julie was taught to see technology as a vehicle for solving world problems.

-Julie went on to study Biochemistry at UC San Diego to learn from scientists working on drop-in advanced biofuels, Madeleine studied Physics at UC Santa Barbara in search of higher knowledge of power systems and renewable energy.
-Together they create solutions which integrate leading edge biological and physical concepts.
+Julie went on to study Biochemistry at UC San Diego to learn from scientists working on drop-in advanced biofuels.
+She creates solutions which integrate leading edge biological and physical concepts.